AI Image Doesn't Match Your Prompt: Fix It

 • Save your current prompt, model, seed, and the failing output.

-• Note which model and tool you are using — fix path differs between SD-family and Midjourney.
+• Note which model and tool you are using — the fix path differs between the SD/FLUX diffusion stack, Midjourney, and the GPT Image / Gemini / Imagen autoregressive models.

 • Decide whether the failing element is critical (must be in the output) or nice-to-have (acceptable to drop).

-• Commit or back up the current prompt template before changing it.
+• Back up the current prompt template before changing it.

 Information to collect